December 5, 2022

 Why does the pain come and go?

 When you first suffer from an injury, the pain will likely be acute and bother you consistently, even while resting.
+You might see the area become bruised and swollen

 But foot pain from an injury can transform into a pain that comes and goes when you start to heal.
 Even though most moderate injuries heal within a month, light activity will trigger pain as you slowly get back to normal.
-Generally, you must cease any activity if you experience sudden, sharp pain while healing from an injury.
+Generally, you must stop any activity if you experience sudden, sharp pain while healing from an injury.

-It's also important to speak with a foot specialist and your family doctor about managing intermittent pain after an injury.
+It is therefore important to speak with a foot specialist and your family doctor first about managing intermittent pain after an injury.

 Tendonitis

 Achilles tendonitis causes a dull ache directly above the heel or on the back of the leg, and extensor tendonitis causes the same feeling on the top of the foot.
-They both result from inflammation of their respective tendons: the Achilles tendon (the tendon that connects the back of the calf to the heel bone) and the extensor tendons (the tendons that run along the top of the foot).
+They both result from inflammation and overuse of their respective tendons: the Achilles tendon (the tendon that connects the back of the calf to the heel bone) and the extensor tendons (the tendons that run along the top of the foot).

 Athletes are the most vulnerable, as these are repetitive strain injuries that arise after vigorous physical activity.
 When you bear weight on your toes and feet, you're putting these tendons to work, making them more susceptible to strain.